Blueberry Orange Blossom Tarts

 Blueberries Blueberries and More Blueberries!

-Fruit pies are my absolute favorite dessert!
-These Blueberry Custard Tarts are delicious year round and are loaded with flavor as a three bite dessert.
+These blueberry orange blossom custard tarts are delicious year round and are loaded with flavor as a three bite dessert.

 A few other fruit pies or tarts you may love as much as I do can be found in my collection here, but there are tons more so just go into menu and click pies.
 Too yummy for words!